 A regular single ticket runs $17, but get an LLT 4-Punch Season Ticket at either $50 (seniors or students), $55 (adults), $100 (two season tickets for a couple) or $190 (four season tickets for a family of four).

 You get four punches on each season ticket - allowing you to punch once per show, or you can even use up to two of your punches on any one production and bring someone with you.

 Join now as an LLT season-ticket holder - you'll see all four regular season shows for an average price that's as low as $11 - $12 per punch - live theatre for less than the cost of a movie!

 REMEMBER LLT IN YOUR GIFT GIVING

 As a non-profit organization, LLT has always depended upon "the kindness of strangers."
-We've survived and thrived for five decades thanks to the great support of everyone in the community.
+We survived and thrived for almost six decades thanks to the great support of everyone in the community.

 We're very proud of our historic 1927 Arabian Theatre, but we have to constantly work at keeping the facility maintained, and we have big plans to add the new Pinehurst Room extension in the next year or so.
 That addition will run along the south side of the Arabian exactly where the old Pinehurst Hotel stood.
 And, YES, ladies, there will be brand new restrooms so you won't have to stand in that long line anymore!

 We'll need the help of our friends and families and even strangers to raise the funds to complete this.
 Remember us in your annual gift giving and in your wills and estate planning.
 So many of our beautiful old buildings in Downtown Laurel have disappeared - help us to ensure this one continues to thrive.
 We're planning a Wall of Honor in the new Pinehurst Room that will memorialize your name or the name of those you'd like to remember.
 Mail to LLTLaurelMS@aol.com for more info.